5 Elements of Instructional Designing for eLearning

 5. To assess the performance of the learner:

-To know whether the learner has understood the course, you can choose pre-test or either of formative or summative evaluation criteria.
-Assessment with appropriate feedback is very essential at the end of the course because learners can get an idea of their knowledge levels and decide whether to take on more training courses to enhance their skills.
+To know whether the learner has understood the eLearning course, you can choose pre-test or either of formative or summative evaluation criteria. eLearning assessments with appropriate feedback is very essential at the end of the eLearning course because learners can get an idea of their knowledge levels and decide whether to take on more eLearning course to enhance their skills.

-The above “five elements of instructional designing” can help you to create an instructionally interactive course rather than a passive one.
-Do share your comments on this subject.
+The above “five elements of instructional designing” can help you to create an instructionally interactive custom eLearning course rather than a passive one.
+For more insights on instructional design, check out our detailed guide.